liferay/liferay-docs/develop/tutorials/articles/126-themes-and-layout-templates/10-creating-a-layout-template-project-in-the-plugins-sdk.markdown

+---
+header-id: creating-a-layout-template-project-in-the-plugins-sdk
+---

-# Creating a Layout Template Project in the Plugins SDK [](id=creating-a-layout-template-project-in-the-plugins-sdk)
+# Creating a Layout Template Project in the Plugins SDK

 Are there times when you find yourself limited by Liferay's page layout options?
 Maybe your Feng Shui (pronounced *fung SHWAY*) senses are picking up on some